vecful/mexc-futures-api/README.md

 ## Overview
 The **MEXC Contract API** allows you to access and manage various aspects of the MEXC Futures trading platform programmatically.
 The API provides access to functionalities such as managing assets, orders, positions, and account settings.

-This document details all available endpoint.
-Those that are `Under maintenance` have been **bypassed**, which means they are available to use without any restrictions.
+This document details all available endpoints.
+Those that are marked `Under maintenance` have been **bypassed**, which means they are available to use without any restrictions.

-If you only need non-order endpoints, better use some already available SDK.

----

 *Code is currently only available in Typescript, Python coming soon.*

 To get access, contact at Telegram: [@vecful](https://t.me/vecful)

+---

+If you only need non-order endpoints, better use some already available SDK.

 ## Endpoints Overview